 Alcohol intolerance symptoms

-One of the most common alcohol intolerance symptoms is getting red facial flushing and unfortunately, this one is difficult to hide.
+One of the most common alcohol intolerance symptoms is getting red facial flushing often referred to as alcohol flush reaction.
+Unfortunately, this one is difficult to hide.

 Other symptoms of alcohol intolerance include: